Vintage Brass Rubbing of Dame Jemima Wilson, Westminster Abbey (9448)

-Vintage brass rubbing from the tomb of Dame Jemima Wilson (1849) who was buried with her husband (Sir Robert Wilson) at West Minster Abby.
+Vintage brass rubbing from the tomb of Dame Jemima Wilson (1849) who was buried with her husband (Sir Robert Wilson) at Westminster Abbey.
 Sir Robert Wilson served in the Napoleonic campaign and former General of the British Army.

 Creating rubbings from monumental brasses was a popular pastime in the Victorian era that experienced a revival in the mid–twentieth century.